Espeschit/Folkmoot/README.md

 ## How It Works<a name="how-it-works"></a>
 ### Setup Configurations<a name="configurations"></a>
-The environment variables need to be created with your credentials, containing the backend port, the mongodb cluster url and the password the JWT token.
+The environment variables need to be created with your credentials, containing the backend port, the mongodb cluster url and the password of the JWT token.

 #### MongoDB
 You need to create a MongoDB cluster, get the `MongoDB URI` and assign it to the .env file in the backend.